St Edmund of

 “But we prayed to our God and posted a guard” Nehemiah 4:9

 We want to do what we can to prevent spread to particularly vulnerable people in our congregation.
 This may seem over-cautious now but it is good practice to ease the burden on our healthcare systems and to save lives.
 So, following advice from PHE and directives from the Archbishops and Bishops:

 Public worship has now resumed following safety guidelines.

 There are more resources now on our website including a sermon page and digital resources such as live-streamed services to help us continue in our corporate worship even when we cannot be physically present.

-Our Annual Parochial Church Meeting will be postponed.
+Our Annual Parochial Church Meeting has been postponed.

 Our Foodbank continues to provide support to the most vulnerable in our community albeit in a different format which ensures the safety of volunteers and clients.

 Some people have asked how they may continue to give while there are no collections being taken.
 Our bills and financial commitments as a church are still there.
 Now would be a good time to set up a standing order.
 Alternatively, you may like to give electronically or through your own bank.
 If you would like any of these options please email our treasurer email@example.com for either a standing order form or our bank details.